NMHC/NAA Viewpoint: The apartment industry supports the permanent estate tax exclusion legislation enacted in 2025 tax legislation.

 Exemption level: The estate tax exemption level is the amount that a donor may leave to an heir without incurring any federal estate tax liability.
 In 2025, the law establishes a $13.99 million exemption ($27.98 million per couple).

-Allowing the estate tax exemption to be cut in half beginning in 2026 — as scheduled under current law — would expose many more taxpayers to the levy, which would make it more difficult to transfer businesses to future generations and force taxpayers to engage in costly planning that diverts capital from their businesses.
+Any action to reduce the estate tax exemption level would expose many more taxpayers to the levy, which would make it more difficult to transfer businesses to future generations and force taxpayers to engage in costly planning that diverts capital from their businesses.

 Tax rate: The estate tax rate applies to the value of an estate that exceeds the exemption level.
 Under the rules, the maximum rate is 40 percent.